 Water Chemistry

 pH values flagged as dodgy were deleted.
 Values of other variables were averaged across the rhyne. pH and oxygen were found to be significantly higher in plots in season 1 compared to season 2 and 3.
+Beth, we did discuss that this is most likely to a higher temperature in the later seasons, didn’t we?
+I cannot seem to find anything on temp in the table below.
+Is that an oversight or deliberate?
 There were no significant seasonal differences in turbidity and salinity between seasons.

 Table 3.
-Means of water chemisty parameters in each plot in each season together with results of
+Means of water chemistry parameters in each plot in each season together with results of

 Wilcoxon signed rank tests for seasonal differences.